 Numbers is basically the iPhone’s spreadsheet app.
 The beauty of numbers is that it’s always in my pocket, and it’s crazy fast and easy.
 I can literally record my spending before the cashier is finished ringing me up.

-Sure, there’s fancier tools out there, but I’ve always found a certain magic in putting pen to paper.
-(Or in this case, keypad to spreadsheet.)
+Sure, there are fancier tools out there, but I’ve always found certain magic in putting pen to paper.
+(Or in this case, a keypad to a spreadsheet.)
 By manually tracking, you’ll automatically become more aware of your spending, and you’ll soon find yourself looking for all sorts of ways to spend less and save more.”

 Kylie / The Thrifty Issue